Ctrl-Alt-Defeat-24/ECOLUTION/README.md

  - Run index.js via Node.js
  - If a server message appears in the console then success!

+# DEMO
- - API Stuff to come soon <-----
+ - /antpath to demonstrate ecofriendly navigation